2011-2013 Middle States Review

 This website is designed to inform and educate the community about the re-accreditation of The New School.
 Over the last year, a university-wide steering committee produced a self-study to assess our standing, performance, and progress in relation to the 14 standards of excellence (PDF) outlined by Middle States.
 The self-study demonstrates our strengths, identifies areas for improvement, and articulates the priorities established in our academic vision.

-The self-study provides a vivid picture of The New School, including changes since the last reaccreditation review in 2003 and expectations for its continuing transformation in the years ahead.
+The self-study provides a vivid picture of The New School, including changes since the last re-accreditation review in 2003 and expectations for its continuing transformation in the years ahead.
 Your feedback, questions, and comments on the self-study are important.
-You can submit your thoughts here or participate in a university-wide forum on the self-study on October 15 from 11:30 a.m. to 2:00 p.m. in the Theresa Lang Center in Arnhold Hall, 55 West 13th Street.
+Although the period of time has passed for comments for recommendations or changes to the self-study report, you can continue to submit your thoughts online to share with the Middle States Review committee.